 - Zero-coupon: These types make no coupon payments.
 Instead, at maturity, the bond issuer makes a payment that is more than the purchase price.

-Bonds all have different credit ratings, and it’s imperative to pay attention to the types of credit ratings.
+Bonds have different credit ratings, and it’s imperative to pay attention to the types of credit ratings.
 They can be considered investment grade or non-investment grade.
-You’ll most likely be paid on time if you invest in an investment-grade bond over a non-investment grade bond.
-On the other hand, if you do invest in a non-investment-grade bond, your interest rate will likely be higher to compensate you for your investment in a riskier bond.
+You’ll more likely be paid on time if you invest in an investment-grade bond over a non-investment grade bond.
+If you do invest in a non-investment-grade bond, your interest rate will likely be higher to compensate you for your investment in a riskier bond.

-If you’re interested in a relatively “safe” investment, corporate bonds could be the way to go.
-They often offer higher returns than CDs or government bonds, are a good way to preserve principal and at the same time, provide yourself with a steady income.
-They offer you the ability to invest in a variety of sectors, and unlike CDs, are a little bit more flexible (you can take them out before they mature if you really need the money).
+If you’re interested in a relatively safe investment, corporate bonds could be the way to go.
+They often offer higher returns than CDs or government bonds and can be a good way to preserve principal and provide yourself with a steady income.
+They offer you the ability to invest in a variety of sectors and are a little bit more flexible than CDs because you can take them out before they mature if you really need the money.

-Like any investment, consider bonds as one part of a well-diversified portfolio.
-If you’re 25 years old, it might not be advisable to invest all of your assets in bonds, but if you’re 65, that might be a different story.
+Like any investment, learning how to buy corporate bonds is just one part of a well-diversified portfolio.
+If you’re 25 years old, it might not be advisable to invest many of your assets in bonds, but if you’re 65, that might be a different story.
 See how retirees might consider investing in bonds in Benzinga’s Best Investments to Buy for Retirees.

 As you shop around, you want to get it right.
 Check out Benzinga's top picks for the best corporate bond funds.